dottspina/dtsh/doc/site/src/handbook.rst

    i2c1_default    nRF pin controller pin configuration state nodes. i2c1_sleep      nRF pin controller pin configuration state nodes.

-Auto-completion for devicetree paths may also support property names:
+Auto-completion for *devicetree paths* may also support property names:

 .. code-block:: none

    /
-   > cat &led0$[TAB][TAB]
+   > cat &qspi$[TAB][TAB]
-   gpios
+   compatible                       compatible strings
-   label    Human readable string describing the LED.
-It can be used by an…
+   interrupts                       interrupts for device pinctrl-0                        Pin configuration/s for the first state.
+Content is specific to the… pinctrl-1                        Pin configuration/s for the second state.
+See pinctrl-0. pinctrl-names                    Names for the provided states.
+The number of names needs to match the… reg                              register space reg-names                        name of each register space status                           indicates the operational status of a device wakeup-source                    Property to identify that a device can be used as wake up source… zephyr,pm-device-runtime-auto    Automatically configure the device for runtime power management after the…

 .. _dtsh-autocomp-fs: